ligolang/ligo/gitlab-pages/docs/testing/testing.md

 - `size`: The size of the deployed contract in bytes, as an integer
 - `code`: The Michelson code of the contract

-You can get the storage of a deployed contract by passing the address of the contract to the `Test.Next.Typed_address.get_storage` function.
+You can get the storage of a deployed contract by passing the address of the contract to the `Test.Typed_address.get_storage` function.

 For example, this LIGO file includes a simple counter contract: